InsaneBroccoli/bf_controller_tuning/markdown/technical Documentation/technical_Documentation.md

 By checking the time steps between samples, you can find logging errors like dropped frames or slight changes in the real sampling rate.
 Correctly handling the time information is very important for further analysis, like frequency calculations or tuning the controller.
 For a clearer explanation, see the [Convert_and_evolution_Time documentation](https://github.com/InsaneBroccoli/bf_controller_tuning/blob/PA_final/markdown/Data/Convert_and_evolution_Time.md).

 ---

+### Estimation of Frequency Response including Rotational Filtering

+To get the frequency response of a system from input and output data, you need transform the signals into the frequency domain.
+This is done using the Fast Fourier Transformation (FFT).
+After that, you can calculate the frequency response by dividing the output FFT by the input FFT.

+$G_{xy}(ω) = \frac{FFT(y)}{FFT(x)}

+However, real-world data often contains noise that can disorting the frequency response estimation.
+As you see in figure xx, after u(t) and before y(t), noice is added to the system.
+This noise can come from various sources, such as sensor inaccuracies, environmental disturbances, or electronic interference.
+If not properly handled, this noise can lead to misleading results in the frequency response.
+In the program, we use the function'apply_rotfiltfilt' to reduce the impact of noise on the estimation.

+Figure xx: System with noise

+To improve the robustness of the frequency response estimation against noise, advanced signal processing techniques are applied.
+One effective method is the use of rotational filtering, in which the output signal is shifted to the baseband where it gets filtered before being shifted back to its original frequency range.
+The shifting is done by multiplying the signal with a complex exponential function that corresponds to the chirp frequency at each time point.

+$y_{rot}(t) = y(t) \cdot e^{-j2\pi f_{chirp}(t)t}

+After shifting to baseband, a zero-phase filter is applied to remove unwanted frequency components.
+This filtering step is crucial for eliminating noise while preserving the integrity of the signal.
+Once filtered, the signal is shifted back to its original frequency.

+After that, in the function 'Estimate Frequency Response', the frequency response is calculated using the filtered output signal.
+First the signal get split into overlapping segments, as shown in figure xx , then a window function (Hann) is applied to each segment to reduce spectral leakage.
+The FFT is computed for each segment, and the results are averaged to obtain a smooth and reliable estimate of the frequency response.

+Figure xx: Segmentation of a Signal

 ### Application of Rotational Filtering (Apply Rotfiltfilt)